Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

-To further improve the robustness of DIQKD, there are a few possible directions to take.
-For one, we can consider the full input-output probability distribution instead of just taking the CHSH violation, which only looks at part of the available information.
-This suggests that the secret key rates presented in Fig.~\ref{fig:rates} could be further improved by using the full probability distribution.
-More secrecy could be certified if one finds a method to compute secret key rates which factors into account the full probability distribution estimated from the experiment.
-A method for doing so was recently developed~\cite{tan2019computing}; however, we found that the bounds it gives in this scenario (see supplementary information) do not outperform those shown above.
+To further improve the robustness and key rates, there are a few possible directions to take.
+For one, we can consider the full input-output probability distribution instead of just taking the CHSH violation.
+Since the latter only uses part of the available information, more secrecy could potentially be certified by finding methods to compute secret key rates that take into account the full probability distribution estimated from the experiment.
+Such a method for general Bell scenarios was recently developed~\cite{ourworkarxiv}; however, we found (see Supplementary Note 1) that the bounds it gives in this case are not tight, and are slightly worse than the results presented above.
+Another possible approach specialized for 2-input 2-output scenarios is presented in Tan et al.~\cite{TSB+20}, which is potentially more promising for such scenarios.